SpringQL/SpringQL.github.io/docs/learn-springql/pipeline/source-reader.md

 A source reader conducts the following 3 roles:

 1. keeping "connection" (network connection, file handle) to a foreign source.
-2. converting arbitrary data from the foreign source into SpringQL's rows.
+2. reading arbitrary data from the foreign source.
+3. converting the data from into SpringQL's rows.
-3. pushing the rows into a source stream.
+4. pushing the rows into a source stream.

 Let's look at an example source reader: